Shandaken Rail Trail Project

 From what I can see, this initial project will cost a minimum of $5 million, for a 2.5 mile footpath, and that doesn’t take into account inflation from 2021 to 2025, when construction will take place.
 Construction inflation over the past three years has been about 40%, which means that the cost will balloon to $7 million, of which the Town of Shandaken will be responsible for raising 20%, or $1.4 million.
 With all the needs in Pine Hill, is this the best strategy for the Town to take care of them?

-Harold Augenbraum asked about 1 month ago
+Harold Augenbraum asked 7 months ago

 The anticipated total project cost is $4.95 million.
 Eighty percent ($3.96 million) will be provided by federal funding from the Transportation Alternatives Program, and twenty percent ($990,000) is to be provided by Ulster County.
 The rail corridor property is owned by the County, and it is the sponsor of the project.
 The Town of Shandaken will not be responsible for providing funding for the design or construction of this project.